Dental Night Guard for Lower Teeth

 - Better Tolerance

 Almost all night guards are made from materials such as vinyl, acrylic, rubber or acetate.
 You should check and make sure that the dental appliance you’re getting is latex, silicon and BPA-free.
-A good night guard is one that fits snugly and doesn’t slip.
-It’s better to have one made in a professional lab as compared to night guards that are bought in stores.
+A good night guard is one that fits perfectly and doesn’t slip.
+It’s better to have a night guard made in a professional lab as opposed to buying one in a store.

 Night guards for the upper and lower teeth can be made to address the grinding problem, but wearing both an upper and lower night guard at the same time is typically not recommended.